-Thanks to generous donations from UM alumni and supporters, the LSA Internship Scholarship can help make these life-changing internship opportunities a reality for all students, regardless of their circumstances.
-In 2019, we awarded more than $1 million to LSA students participating in internships.
+Thanks to generous donations from UM alums and supporters, the LSA Internship Scholarship can help make these life-changing internship opportunities a reality for all students, regardless of their circumstances.
+We've previously awarded more than $1 million to LSA students participating in internships.
 Read on to learn more about the LSA Internship Scholarship, including new eligibility criteria for this year's virtual and in-person internships.
 All eligible students are strongly encouraged to apply!

 To be eligible for the LSA Internship Scholarship, a student must:

 - Be an undergraduate currently enrolled full-time and pursuing a degree program (or MDDP) in the College of LSA

 - Be a U.S. Citizen or Permanent Resident (i.e. possess a green card)

 - Apply for and receive need-based support through the Office of Financial Aid